 Making a diagnosis

 Because of the many shared characteristics, there is a substantial risk of either a misdiagnosis or a missed diagnosis.
-Nonetheless, ADHD and BMD can be distinguished from each other on the basis of these six factors:
+Nonetheless, when determining if it is Bipolar Disorder or ADHD, use these six factors as a guide:

 1. Age of onset: ADHD is a lifelong condition, with symptoms apparent (although not necessarily impairing) by age seven.
 While we now recognize that children can develop BMD, this is still considered rare.
 The majority of people who develop BMD have their first episode of affective illness after age 18, with a mean age of 26 years at diagnosis.